+BRITISH | UNIVERSITIES

+COUNCIL | FOR THE WORLD

+INTERNATIONALISATION

-Brazil in figures We must strengthen processes, consolidate partnerships and climb rankings Exploring the inside reality of our universities and their status in the world helps identify the necessary elements in order to attain internationalisation and ensure that Brazilian-based researches perform well in terms of international impact and recognition.
-Studies show that Brazilian scientific output is declining, with over half of the nation's universities stating that they do not count with a strategic plan for welcoming international visitors.
+Brazil in figures

+We must strengthen processes, consolidate partnerships and climb up rankings

+Exploring the inside reality of our universities and their status in the world helps identify the necessary elements for attaining internationalisation and ensure that Brazilian-based researches perform well in terms of international impact and recognition.
+Studies show that Brazilian scientific output is declining, with over half of the nation's universities stating that they do not have a strategic plan for hosting international visitors.
 The following figures portray the current situation.

 Scientific output has dropped in Brazil.